ModiaSim/Modia3D.jl/README.md

 `include("$(ModiaMath.path)/examples/withoutMacros_withoutVariables/Simulate_PendulumDAE.jl")`
 and is described in the paper *[Transformation of Differential Algebraic Array Equations to Index One Form](http://www.ep.liu.se/ecp/132/064/ecp17132565.pdf)*.

+Up to now, Modia3D is implemented for functionality and not tuned for efficiency.
+Therefore, there are no benchmarks yet and in particular no comparison with Modelica models.

 ## Issues and Contributions